-Keeping up with, selecting, and using the plethora of open source Big Data products currently available can be daunting to even the most dedicated technologist.
-That’s why GoGrid’s ODS features 1-Button Deploy™ of multiple purpose-built Big Data solutions that allows businesses to easily evaluate and run the right technology on a reliable, cost-effective, on-demand platform.
+Keeping up with, selecting, and using the plethora of Big Data solutions currently available can be daunting to even the most dedicated technologist.
+That’s why GoGrid’s ODS features 1-Button Deploy™ of multiple purpose-built Big Data solutions that lets businesses easily evaluate and run the right technology on a reliable, cost-effective, on-demand platform.
 Unlike proprietary cloud platforms, GoGrid’s ODS provides the freedom to self-select the optimal products that will equip companies to execute on their specific Big Data strategies—from delivering ads at warp speed to the right recipients at the right time to pushing appropriate recommendations to buyers evaluating certain types of products.

 The decision of which Big Data solution—or solutions—to choose is still up to each company to decide.
+(Check out the 3 steps to choosing the right database platform at the bottom of the infographic for a few tips.)
 ODS, especially as implemented by our new 1-Button Deploy™ technology, is the framework that will make the process of easily evaluating and then running those technologies successful.

 Latest posts by Andy Nester (see all)

 - Xen Security Advisory - October 1, 2014

 - Bash Security Vulnerability Patch Instructions - September 25, 2014